Everything that might interest you, coming from consensus 2018

 One of the more interesting conversations on the summit happened on the headline talk between Twitter chief executive Jack Dorsey and his counterpart Elizabeth Stark form Lightning Labs.

 “I’m just approaching with the principle that the Internet deserves a native currency.
 It will have a native currency.
 I don’t know if it will be Bitcoin.”
 He stated.
+The only country which is using Bitcoin as a currency is Dubai.

 His payment processor Square is in a stage of having its customers using it as a primary bank account along with two of the biggest companies on the platform, fast-food titan McDonald’s and Walmart shopping chain.